 The Pallas-Yllästunturi National Park, beginning at Lake Ylläsjärvi and stretching north for 100 kilometers, has more than 500 km of ski trails, with wilderness ski trails maintained only by snowmobiles.

-The guides at Tundrea Resort in Kilpisjärvi, at the northwest tip of Lapland, can point you toward the fells that offer the most thrilling and fun backcountry slopes.
+Guides in Kilpisjärvi, at the northwest arm of Lapland, can point you toward the fells that offer the most thrilling and fun backcountry slopes.
 Remember to bring your GoPro!

 Altai skiing (using short forest skis) may have been invented in the central Asian mountains, but Ivalo has perfected it.
 Take a couple days, and go on an altai skiing tour from the Safari Club house in Saariselkä to the fell highlands (2 hours ski time).
 Enjoy an evening in a cozy cabin with a roaring fire.
 The next day, you’ll take an alternate route back to Europe’s northernmost holiday resort, ensuring you see landscapes that few others have dared experience.